ToxicFrog/doom-mods/laevis/README.md

 ## Poison

 Poison is a weak and short-lived damage-over-time effect, but adding more stacks increases both the duration and the damage per second.
-Damage has diminishing returns, but with no upper bound.
+Both have diminishing returns, but with no upper bound.

 The amount of stacks applied is independent of weapon damage, so it's best used with rapid-fire weapons like the chaingun and plasma rifle.